Century Wrestling Alliance: NWA New England (2004–2006)

 On 25 November 2005, NWA New England held the 6th annual Tony Rumble Memorial Show at the Ringside Entertainment Complex in Revere, Massachusetts.
 Celebrity wrestler Robby Ellis took part in the event.
 In the semi-main event, Luiz Ortiz defeated Beau Douglas for the vacant NWA New England Championship.
 During the annual battle royal, the veteran members eliminated the newer NWA members then stopped the battle royal to address the crowd with their fondest memories of Tony Rumble.
 At the conclusion of the night's events, Rumble's grandson Hunter was invited to the ring where he was given a baseball cap by Bull Montana.
 The MWF also held theirs weeks earlier, in association with AWA Superstars of Wrestling, at MWF Soul Survivor 2005 and which was won by Ox Baker.

-On 30 July 2006, NWA New England was subjected to an "invasion" by Collision Pro Wrestling after inviting promoter Brian Reese and the CPW roster to promote their organization at an event held at Sanford Sound's 10th Annual Bikini Car Wash in Sanford, Maine.
+On 30 July 2006, NWA New England was subjected to an "invasion" by Collision Pro Wrestling (now ACID Wrestling) after inviting promoter Brian Reese and the CPW roster to promote their organization at an event held at Sanford Sound's 10th Annual Bikini Car Wash in Sanford, Maine.
 Reese and his roster mocked the promotion announced their intention to "destroy NWA New England".
+Three NWA New England members, two of which were Gino Bauer and Barry Ace, defected to the rival promotion at this event.

 On 25 November 2006, in Saugus, Massachusetts, the 7th annual 2006 Tony Rumble Memorial featured several independent stars such as Wagner Brown, Scott Grimes and Millennium Wrestling Federation manager Johnny Fabulous, father of WWE wrestler John Cena.
 In the opening bout, Rumble had also won the Cruiserweight and X-Division titles in a five-way match between TNT, "Black Lotus" Matt Ledge, Paul Hudson and Cameron Matthews.
 On the undercard, Antonio Thomas defeated "Future Legend" Luke Robinson.
 Earlier in the night, two different matches were held to determine the opponents of NWA New England Heavyweight Champion Louis Ortiz in the main event.
 Wagner Brown defeated Beau Douglas and Scott Hanson in a triple threat match, and "Boston Bad Boy" Jason Rumble won a Royal Rumble-styled battle royal.
 Although Rumble had been eliminated, along with Todd Hanson, Johnny Fabulous distracted the referees while Rumble snuck back in and eliminated the last man Beau Douglas.
 Rumble ended up winning the match making Ortiz submit to an Elevated Boston crab.
 At the start of the match, the referee was seen taking money from Johnny Fabulous in exchange for a priority mail envelope alleged to have medical records related to an injury Ortiz had recently suffered.
 He was also observed making deliberate "slow counts" throughout the match.
 At the end of the night, Rumble walked away holding three championship titles.